Equity Bank of Andover assumes deposits of failed Almena Bank

 The two branches of Almena State Bank will reopen as Equity Bank branches on Monday, October 26.

-Depositors of Almena State Bank can access their money by writing checks or using ATM or debit cards over the weekend.
+Depositors of Almena State Bank can access their money by writing checks or using ATM or debit cards.
 Checks drawn on the bank will continue to be processed.

 The FDIC estimates that the cost to the Deposit Insurance Fund will be $18.3 million.